daattali/attalitech/payments.md

 When you [schedule our first meeting](https://calendly.com/attalitech/meeting) you'll notice that it requires a payment to be made upfront.

-Before adding this requirement, several booking were being made every single day; sometimes people did not show up, many of them used the time as a free 1-on-1 Q&A session, and many others were simply not serious enough to go through with any paid work.
-Since adding the fee, initial meeting requests are down to several per week, which is much more manageable, and nobody shows up with the intention of getting free help.
+Before adding this fee, several booking were being made every single day.
+Many people either used the time as a free 1-on-1 Q&A session or simply did not show up.
+The fee acts as a simple filter to ensure only serious requests are made.

-The fee is essentially used as a simple filter.
-Unfortunately it's a very stringent filter, but it's the only way to ensure that not all time is being taken up by unproductive meetings and there's enough time in a day for doing useful work.
+If you would like the fee to be waived for administrative/bureaucratic reasons, please [email us](mailto:info@attalitech.com).